1. Overview

 Quantity output

-The measure of ASC output is based on the quantity of social services activities provided, measured in terms of activity – specifically the number of weeks of residential and nursing care provided.
-The ASC quantity output is produced via a cost-weighted activity index where activity data are available, and on an “output-equals-inputs” basis where they are not.
+The ASC quantity output is produced via a cost-weighted activity index where activity data are available (such as the number of weeks of care provided), and on an "output-equals-inputs" basis where they are not.

-Furthermore, where the data are available, services are measured separately for different client groups.
-These are split by age (people aged 65 years and over and working age adults aged 18 to 64 years) and by primary support reasons, such as physical disability, learning disability or mental health needs.
+Furthermore, where the data are available, services are cost-weighted separately for different client groups.
+These are split by age (people aged 65 years and over, and working age adults aged 18 to 64 years) and by primary support reasons, such as physical disability, learning disability or mental health needs.

 The quality adjustment for ASC output is based on the concept of adjusted social care-related quality of life from the Adult Social Care Outcomes Framework (ASCOF), the main source of outcomes data for ASC services in England.

-Separate quality adjustments have been developed for community care, and residential and nursing care, both using data from NHS Digital’s Adult Social Care Survey (ASCS) from FYE 2012 onwards.
-The ASCS is a sample survey of clients in local authority supported care in England.
-Coverage includes clients whose care is partly or entirely funded by a local authority, including those in receipt of direct payments, or clients in local authority organised care who are fully self-funding.
-Full details of this can be found in Section 6 of Public service productivity: adult social care, sources and methods, 2019 update.
+Separate quality adjustments have been developed for community care, and residential and nursing care, both using data from NHS Digital's Adult Social Care Survey (ASCS) from FYE 2011 onwards.
+The ASCS is a sample survey of clients in LA-supported care in England.
+Coverage includes clients whose care is partly or entirely funded by a LA, including those in receipt of direct payments, or clients in LA-organised care who are fully self-funding.

 Using the data from the ASCS, it is possible to calculate how well clients' needs are met (on a scale from no needs met to no unmet needs) across eight domains: